NREL/INN-interface/README.md

 ## Installing the INN-interface
 Installation with [Anaconda](https://www.anaconda.com) is the recommended approach because of the ability to create self-contained environments suitable for testing and analysis.
-The WISDEM-INN framework requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).
+The INN-WISDEM framework requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).

 The Anaconda environment can be built from the environment.yml using